-$Lanczos\ with\ reorthogonalization$
+Lanczos with reorthogonalization

 Observation [Paige, 1981]: Loss of orthogonality starts suddenly, when the first eigenpair converges.
-It indicates loss of linear indedependence of the $v_i$ s.
+It indicates loss of linear indedependence of the v_i s.
 When orthogonality is lost, then several copies of the same eigenvalue start appearing.

+Forms of Re-orthogonalization

-- Full reorthogonalization reorthogonalize $v{j+1}$ against all previous $v_i$ 's every time. - Partial reorthogonalization reorthogonalize $v{j+1}$ against all previous $v_i$ 's only when needed [Parlett & Simon] - ightharpoonup Selective reorthogonalization reorthogonalize $v{j+1}$ against computed eigenvectors [Parlett & Scott] - ➤ No reorthogonalization Do not reorthogonalize but take measures to deal with 'spurious' eigenvalues.
-[Cullum & Willoughby]
+Full - reorthogonalize v{j+1} against all previous v_i 's every time.

+Partial - reorthogonalize v{j+1} against all previous v_i 's only when needed

+Selective - reorthogonalize v{j+1} against computed eigenvectors

+None - Do not reorthogonalize - but take measures to deal with 'spurious' eigenvalues.

-$Partial\ reorthogonalization$
+Partial reorthogonalization

-- Partial reorthogonalization: reorthogonalize only when deemed necessary. - Main question is when? - Uses an inexpensive recurrence relation - ➤ Work done in the 80's [Parlett, Simon, and co-workers] + more recent work [Larsen, '98] - ➤ Package: PROPACK [Larsen] V 1: 2001, most recent: V 2.1 (Apr.
+- ➤ Partial reorthogonalization: reorthogonalize only when deemed necessary. - Main question is when? - Uses an inexpensive recurrence relation - ➤ Work done in the 80's [Parlett, Simon, and co-workers] + more recent work [Larsen, '98] - Package: PROPACK [Larsen] V 1: 2001, most recent: V 2.1 (Apr.
 05) - Often, need for reorthogonalization not too strong